-Here at Talbot, the Web is an important educational tool that we use on a daily basis.
+Here at Talbot, the web is an important educational tool that we use on a daily basis.
 The Internet extends the walls of the media center for students into the classroom and home.
 In the media center, the computer labs and the classrooms, we take measures to keep your child safe as they use the Internet.
 We have an Acceptable Use Policy, a set of computer use rules, that is signed by students and parents at the beginning of the school year.
-The school district's filter blocks various Web sites that contain content that is unsuitable for students.
+The school district's filter blocks various websites that contain content that is unsuitable for students.
 And, students are monitored by an adult when using a computer.

 Just as we take precautions at school to keep your child safe on the Internet, there are measures you can take at home to insure their safety.

-Don't allow children to spend long periods of time on the computer, especially at night.
+- Don't allow children to spend long periods of time on the computer, especially at night.

-Help children understand that online users may not be who they say they are or who they seem to be.
+- Help children understand that online users may not be who they say they are or who they seem to be.
 Get to know your children's Internet friends.

-Tell children to report anything they come across online that seems strange or makes them uncomfortable and to tell you if they are asked personal questions or invited to personal meetings.
+- Tell children to report anything they come across online that seems strange or makes them uncomfortable and to tell you if they are asked personal questions or invited to personal meetings.

-Be concerned if children mention adults you don't know, become secretive, or appear to have inappropriate knowledge.
+- Be concerned if children mention adults you don't know, become secretive, or appear to have inappropriate knowledge.

 Post the Internet Safety Rules for Kids, shown below, by your computer.

-Never give out personal information, such as your name, address, school name or address, or parents' or teachers' names or addresses, online.
+- Never give out personal information, such as your name, address, school name or address, or parents' or teachers' names or addresses, online.

-Never visit chat rooms or blog sites without permission.
+- Never visit chat rooms or blog sites without permission.

-Never go to private chat rooms or meet new online friends in a private online setting.
+- Never go to private chat rooms or meet new online friends in a private online setting.

-Never go to new Web sites without permission.
+- Never go to new websites without permission.

-Never respond to rude or offensive e-mail, instant messages, or postings.
+- Never respond to rude or offensive email, instant messages, or postings.

-Never meet new online friends offline without a parent present.
+- Never meet new online friends offline without a parent present.

-Always carefully considerany pictures or text that you post or send.
+- Always carefully consider any pictures or text that you post or send.

-Always set your privacy settings on social networking sites to the most private setting available.
+- Always set your privacy settings on social networking sites to the most private setting available.

-Suggested web sites on Internet safety:
+Suggested web sites about Internet safety: